alexewerlof/callifexists/README.md

 ```
 function sqr(x) { return x * x; }
 const mult = (a, b) => a * b;
+const multiplalala = 'this is not a function';
 callIfFn(sqr, 3); // returns 9
 callIfFn(mult, 5, 4); // 20
+callIfFn(multiplalala, 5, 4); // undefined
 ```

 It returns whatever the function returns.
 So if the function returns a `Promise`, it'll return that